dev47apps/droidcam-linux-client/linux/README-DKMS.md

 By properly declaring the `v4l2loopback_dc` module as a [DKMS] module, future installs of kernel upgrades will _automatically_ take `v4l2loopback_dc` module re-installation into account after the kernel has been updated.

-**If your system supports DKMS, it should probably be your prefered install mechanism.** Both for the fact it survives kernel updates, but also for the fact it keeps your kernel module tree _clean_, as extra [DKMS] modules are installed in separated directories.
+**If your system supports DKMS, it should probably be your prefered install mechanism.** Both for the fact it survives kernel updates, but also for the fact it keeps your kernel module tree _clean_, as extra [DKMS] modules are kept in separated directories.

 # DKMS flavour installation of `droidcam`